yanghengtang/tp/docs/UserGuide.md

 ### Locating doctors by name: `find_d`

-You can quickly locate doctor whose names contain any of the given keywords.
+Allow you to locate doctors whose name contains any of the given keywords.

 Format: `find_d KEYWORD [MORE_KEYWORDS]`